keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 Light harvesting extremophiles, *Chroococcidiopsis Thermalis*, that can [live off lower energy light](https://www.space.com/40898-low-light-bacteria-mars-colonizationitsl) than most cyanobacteria.
 [T. Darienko](https://commons.wikimedia.org/wiki/File:Chroococcidiopsis_thermalis.jpg) [CC BY-SA 4.0]
 {:.figcaption}

-Before we had the green world as we know it, lifeforms were chemical scavengers.
-The seas were ruled by the <span style="color: #8E7CC3">archaea</span> (literally, 'the <span style="color: #8E7CC3">ancients</span>') who had to eke out a diet of trace molecules that hadn't yet fully spent their potential energy.
-This was the Purple Earth, and was fuelled on the chemical dregs of the crust for a billion years.
+Before we had the green world as we know it, lifeforms were reliant on chemically 'reducing' conditions.
+Among the first inhabitants of the seas were  the <span style="color: #8E7CC3">archaea</span> (literally, 'the <span style="color: #8E7CC3">ancients</span>').
+Some species could power themselves from abundant hydrogen and carbon dioxide, emitting methane into the atmosphere.
+Others eked out a diet from [sulfur sources]({% post_url 2026-01-18-fire-and-brimstone %}).
+This was the hypothesised Purple Earth, and was fuelled by a chemical environment fundamentally different from our own for billions of years.
 Until, in the late Archean eon, the first single-cellular shoot of <span style="color:#BBDD66">green</span> appeared.

 A biological cousin had become a stranger --- they hoisted an antenna of chlorophyll towards the sun.
 The archaea had their own antenna, a simple <span style="color: #8E7CC3">**retinal**</span> light gate --- it used the centre of the solar spectrum to power primitive pumps.
 There had already been new life; early bacteria, still sulfur dependent, still purple, had begun using a new proto-antenna, but still coexisting with the archaea without threat --- the seas were peacefully doubly purple.
-The <span style="color:#BBDD66">**chlorophyll**</span> antenna of the green bacterial newcomers, in contrast, could harvest the high energy blue and deep red fringe.
-Suddenly, they could capture the array of colour energy coming off the fusion furnace the planet circles.
+The <span style="color:#BBDD66">**chlorophyll**</span> antenna of the green bacterial newcomers, in contrast, could harvest the high energy blue and deep red spectral bands.
+Forced to occupy fringes as the centre was already taken, they had hit upon a more potent use of the distance-dimmed energy radiating off the fusion furnace they circled.
 They had developed the technology to generate high-voltage electrons from the sun's rays.
 The Earth would never be the same again.

 ### ...and began to exhale